confused-ace-noises/anything_to_ascii/README.md

 - New in-memory structures: now, instead of storing the images in 2-dimensional vectors (`Vec<Vec<_>>`), they are now stored in a custom `FlatMatrix`, which, as the name suggests, stores the data flatly, bettering memory usage and locality, thus improving speed.
 - Now the application is available as a library too! (local only for now, will be available on )

+#### 30/01/2025
+Added an API and relevant docs.
+Also fixed a pretty major problem with the audio to ascii conversion.

 ## Examples